-A doula is a public health worker, not otherwise recognized as a licensed or certified Medicaid provider type, that provides direct support, education, and advocacy to the pregnant, postpartum and post-pregnant populations.
+A doula is a public health worker who does not need to be otherwise recognized as a licensed or certified Medicaid provider type that provides direct support, education, and advocacy to the pregnant, postpartum and post-pregnant populations.
 Doula services will include up to eight perinatal visits during and after pregnancy and one labor and delivery encounter.